apereo/cas/cas-server-documentation/installation/Logout-Single-Signout.md

 does not end the CAS session and ending the CAS session does not affect application sessions.
 This is a common cause of confusion for new users and deployers of an SSO system.

-The single logout support in CAS attempts to reconcile the dispartity between CAS logout and application logout.
+The single logout support in CAS attempts to reconcile the disparity between CAS logout and application logout.
 When CAS is configured for SLO, it attempts to send logout messages to every application that requested authentication to CAS during the SSO session.
 While this is a best-effort process, in many cases it works well and provides a consistent user experience by creating symmetry between login and logout.